|Ad for the Brandywine Miller 13 June 1804 (genealogybank.com)|

 The brig Brandywine Miller arrived in New York under master Collins on 1 June 1804, as reported by the New York Daily Advertiser, having left Greenock 45 days previously.
 On the same day, the Morning Chronicle, reported that Captain Collins of the Brandywine Miller, had brought the Greenock newspapers to April 14th to their office.
 Taylor & McCracken at 187 Pearl Street started advertising for cargo for a return voyage to Greenock on 13 June 1804.
 Master Collins was tending the ship at Stephens Wharf.
 In an ad in the 18 July 1804 edition of the Daily Advertiser Bours, MacGregor & Co. advertised the goods they had received aboard the Brandywine Miller, the Telegraph, and the Ontario which they offered for sale on reasonable terms.

 The Brandywine Miller did leave for Greenock and after 49 day journey captained by Collins the Commercial Advertiser reported that the ship arrived again in New York on 29 October 1804.
 The paper further noted that the cargo included coal and dry-gods for William Wilson, James Taylor, and P.A.
 Cammon and passengers Mr. and Mrs. M’Leod, G.W.
 Wegg, R. Wingate, Elias Shipman, master Mark Collins, Jun, and 21 in steerage.
 Then in November the Brandywine Miller sailed to Jamaica returning to New York in December.

-Read the rest of the continues: Part One, Part Three, Part Four, and Part Five.
+Read the rest: Part One, Part Three, Part Four, and Part Five.